Savita Punia: Career

 In an interview in 2016, Punia revealed that she had been promised a job under the Haryana Government's Medal Lao, Naukri Pao scheme, but hasn't got it.
 A year later too, she said that nothing had changed.

-Accolades
+Awards and nominations

 She was awarded the Baljit Singh Goalkeeper of the Year award at the Hockey India Annual Awards in 2015, for having phenomenal performances for India in international contributions which proved her worth as the best goalkeeper in the country.
 She also received a cash reward of 1 lakh rupees for her contribution to the sports.